bhisaac/5eFP/5eFP-SRD-V0.1.md

 A spellcaster must have a hand free to access a spell’s material components—or to hold a spellcasting focus—but it can be the same hand that he or she uses to perform somatic components.

 ### Duration
 A spell’s duration is the length of time the spell persists.
-A duration can be expressed in rounds, minutes, hours, or even years.
+A duration can be the length of an encounter or the length of a game session.
 Some spells specify that their effects last until the spells are dispelled or destroyed.

+#### Encounter
+A number of spells have durations longer than an instant but shorter than a game session.
+These spells persist for the length of an encounter.
+Whenever you cast these spells while on the overland movement map of a world map tile, their effects remain as long as you do not change maps.
+If you change maps due to a random encounter or by entering a foothold, the spell's duration ends when you resolve the random encounter or when you complete the foothold.

 #### Instantaneous
 Many spells are instantaneous.
 The spell harms, heals, creates, or alters a creature or an object in a way that can’t be dispelled, because its magic exists only for an instant.